AccountZero/Thermostat/README.md

 Thermostat

-This is code for Arduino, that i made for school.
+This is code for a Thermostat, that I have built with Arduino Mega 2560.